ColeD1822/ColeD/README.md

      <div id="work experience and education">
        <h2>Work Experience and Education</h2>
        <h3>Work Experience</h3>
-       <h4>Hyvee Produce Clerk:</h4>
+       <h4><em>Hyvee</em> Produce Clerk:</h4>
-       <p>I currently work part-time at a hyvee in Kansas City, MO.
+       <p>I currently work part-time at a <em>Hyvee</em> in Kansas City, MO.
 I have worked there since 2019.
 My role as a produce clerk is to stock produce and handle customer service.
 I have learned organization, communication, and teamwork skills during my time working at Hyvee which will have major benefits for my future employment.</p>
        <h4>North Kansas City School District Volunteering:</h4>
        <p>In 2018, I voluteered as a tutor in after school programs for elementary students.
 After I volunteered, I recieved an A+ scholarship which can be used for 2 years of free community college in Missouri.
 I learned leadership skills suring my time as a volunteer.</p>
        <br />